 Honouring National Day for Truth and Reconciliation at AUSU

-As we approach September 30th, the Athabasca University Students’ Union (AUSU) wants to acknowledge the significance of the National Day for Truth and Reconciliation in Canada.
-This day holds immense importance as it represents a collective commitment to recognize and address the historical and ongoing injustices faced by Indigenous peoples.
+As September 30th approaches, the Athabasca University Students’ Union (AUSU) recognizes the profound significance of the National Day for Truth and Reconciliation in Canada.
+This day serves as a powerful reminder of our collective responsibility to acknowledge and address the historical and ongoing injustices endured by Indigenous peoples.

 “It is important that we all remember and reflect on the mistreatment of Indigenous communities and peoples, that continue to this day.
 We must always, as a society, advocate for accountability, recognition, and reparations for all the harm that has been caused.”